juju/docs/src/en/commands.md

    Where bar and baz are resources named in the metadata for the foo charm.
    Charms can be deployed to a specific machine using the --to argument.

-   If the destination is an LXC container the default is to use lxc-clone to create the container where possible.
-For Ubuntu deployments, lxc-clone is supported for the trusty OS series and later.
-A 'template' container is created with the name
-           juju-<series>-template

-   where <series> is the OS series, for example 'juju-trusty-template'.
-   You can override the use of clone by changing the provider configuration:
-           lxc-clone: false

    In more complex scenarios, Juju's network spaces are used to partition the cloud networking layer into sets of subnets.
 Instances hosting units inside the same space can communicate with each other without any firewalls.
 Traffic crossing space boundaries could be subject to firewall and access restrictions.
-   Using spaces as deployment targets, rather than their individual subnets allows Juju to perform automatic distribution of units across availability zones to support high availability for services.
-Spaces help isolate services and their units, both for security purposes and to manage both traffic segregation and congestion.
+   Using spaces as deployment targets, rather than their individual subnets allows Juju to perform automatic distribution of units across availability zones to support high availability for applications.
+Spaces help isolate applications and their units, both for security purposes and to manage both traffic segregation and congestion.

-   When deploying a service or adding machines, the "spaces" constraint can be used to define a comma-delimited list of required and forbidden spaces (the latter prefixed with "^", similar to the "tags" constraint).
+   When deploying an application or adding machines, the "spaces" constraint can be used to define a comma-delimited list of required and forbidden spaces (the latter prefixed with "^", similar to the "tags" constraint).

-   If you have the main container directory mounted on a btrfs partition, then the clone will be using btrfs snapshots to create the containers.
-   This means that clones use up much less disk space.
-If you do not have btrfs, lxc will attempt to use aufs (an overlay type filesystem).
-You can explicitly ask Juju to create full containers and not overlays by specifying the following in the provider configuration:

-           lxc-clone-aufs: false

    **Examples:**

-         juju deploy mysql --to 23       (deploy to machine 23) juju deploy mysql --to 24/lxc/3 (deploy to lxc container 3 on host machine 24) juju deploy mysql --to lxc:25   (deploy to a new lxc container on host machine 25) juju deploy mysql -n 5 --constraints mem=8G (deploy 5 instances of mysql with at least 8 GB of RAM each) juju deploy haproxy -n 2 --constraints spaces=dmz,^cms,^database
+         juju deploy mysql --to 23       (deploy to machine 23) juju deploy mysql --to 24/lxd/3 (deploy to lxd container 3 on host machine 24) juju deploy mysql --to lxd:25   (deploy to a new lxd container on host machine 25) juju deploy mysql --to lxd      (deploy to a new lxd container on a new machine) juju deploy mysql -n 5 --constraints mem=8G (deploy 5 instances of mysql with at least 8 GB of RAM each) juju deploy haproxy -n 2 --constraints spaces=dmz,^cms,^database